oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Building for Windows
 ####################

-The Windows build is similar to the Linux build, albeit that fewer backends are supported.
+The Windows build is similar to the Linux build, albeit that `fewer backends are supported <https://github.com/oneapi-src/oneMKL?tab=readme-ov-file#windows>`_.
 For example:

 .. code-block:: bash